ThinkPad E series: Edge 13" (E330, E335)

+Edge E330 is the 13 inch version of the third generations of the ThinkPad Edge series.
+Available with the 2nd gen and the 3rd gen Intel processors ranging from Celeron, Pentium, and the Core i-series (i3, i5, and i7), it uses Intel HD Graphics as the video accelerator.
+A higher-end NVIDIA GeForce 610M option was available in the different but similar model, the L330.
+The ThinkPad Edge E335 is the AMD version of the E330 and it uses AMD APUs and uses Radeon HD Graphics.
+They also features a pair of 2 watts speaker system with Dolby® Advanced Audio v2 sound technology.

 Edge 14" (E430, E430c, E431, E435)

 The E430 is powered by second and third generation Intel Core processors with Intel HD Graphics or Nvidia Graphics.
 Battery life is increased with Nvidia's Optimus power management technology.
 Dedicated keys for controlling audio and video functions, Dolby Advanced Audio rated speakers, and an optional 720p camera were added to improve the experience for users of VOIP.
 The E430 makes use of USB 3.0 to improve data transfer speeds.

 Edge 15" (E530, E531, E535)

 Gen 4 (2013)

 Like the parallel T-series models (T440/T540), Gen4 E-series do not have a touchpad\trackpoint physical buttons.

 Edge 11" (E145)

 Edge 14" (E440)

-The ThinkPad Edge E440 was released in 2013, as an update to the ThinkPad Edge 430.
+The ThinkPad Edge E440 was released in 2013, as an update to the ThinkPad Edge E430.
 The new E440 includes new Intel 4th Gen Haswell Processors and 1920x1080 FHD Screen options.